-This might involve an email that appears to be from a genuine brand, asking you to confirm your password, account details, contact or other information.
-Criminals use social engineering techniques to trick victims into handing over their email passwords.
+Phishing scams: This might involve an email that appears to be from a genuine brand, asking you to confirm your password, account details, contact or other information.
+Criminals use phishing scams and social engineering techniques to trick victims into handing over their email passwords.
 Often, they can be very convincing.

-Hackers may have obtained your email credentials through a data breach.
-If you use the same password for multiple accounts, then one compromised account means a hacker can access all of them.
+Data breaches: Hackers may have obtained your email credentials through a data breach.
+If you use the same password for multiple accounts, one compromised account means a hacker can access all of them.
 Sometimes, hackers buy passwords from the dark web, where cybercriminals sell them after successful data breaches.

 How can I tell if someone has hacked into my email account?

-If you’re wondering if your email has been hacked, warning signs include:
+If you’re wondering whether your email has been hacked, warning signs include:

 What can hackers do with your email address?

-If you think your email has been hacked, it’s natural to assume the worst, such as ‘can someone hack my bank account with my email address?’
+If you think your email has been hacked, it’s natural to assume the worst, such as “can someone hack my bank account now with my email address?”

 Ultimately, our email addresses are often the primary identifier in many login processes.
 If a hacker wants to gain entry to your online accounts, then knowing your email address is an excellent first step.